m-kupiec/compendium-typescript/README.md

 "Type annotations in TypeScript are lightweight ways to record the intended contract of the function or variable." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html))

+"If you’re starting out, try using fewer type annotations than you think - you might be surprised how few you need for TypeScript to fully understand what’s going on." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

+"Much like variable type annotations, you usually don’t need a return type annotation because TypeScript will infer the function’s return type based on its `return` statements. . . .
+Some codebases will explicitly specify a return type for documentation purposes, to prevent accidental changes, or just for personal preference." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

 ## Type Definition

 ### Use Case